H0llyW00dzZ/H0llyW00dzZ/README.md

 - `go doc` & `go fmt`: Ensures consistent documentation and code formatting.
 - `go vet`: Provides in-depth code analysis.
 - `gocyclo`: Measures and aims to reduce cyclomatic complexity.
+- `pprof`: A powerful profiling tool for measuring and visualizing the performance characteristics of Go programs, particularly adept at identifying resource-intensive operations.

 ### All these tools are excellent and can help create high-quality Go code with minimal complexity.